dotslash/cloudsync/README.md

 * While a making GCP apis once in 30 secs is okay, it seems wrong.
 Dont have a good explanation yet
 * No pagination.
 I think the GCP SDK i use takes care of that, if the directory is large, i will hold it all in memory.
   Is this okay?
-* If i and start the sync process, it plays safe and removed files will be added back.
+* If i start the sync process, it plays safe and removed files will be added back.
 I can save the last scan state on disk to avoid this.
 * No unit or integration tests.
 The only testing i did was to sync this repo by using the code here to GCS
     - `go run *go -remote=gs://<my gcp bucket>/cloudsync -local=$PWD`